ilixom/ilixomtest/doc/tor.md

 An example how to start the client if the Tor proxy is running on local host on port 9050 and only allows .onion nodes to connect:

-	./sibcoind -onion=127.0.0.1:9050 -onlynet=tor -listen=0 -addnode=ssapp53tmftyjmjb.onion
+	./ilixomtestd -onion=127.0.0.1:9050 -onlynet=tor -listen=0 -addnode=ssapp53tmftyjmjb.onion

 In a typical situation, this suffices to run behind a Tor proxy:

-	./sibcoind -proxy=127.0.0.1:9050
+	./ilixomtestd -proxy=127.0.0.1:9050

-2. Run a sibcoin hidden server
+2. Run a ilixomtest hidden server
 -------------------------------

-If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
+If you configure your Tor system accordingly, it is posiltle to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/sibcoin-service/
+	HiddenServiceDir /var/lib/tor/ilixomtest-service/
 	HiddenServicePort 1945 127.0.0.1:1945
 	HiddenServicePort 11945 127.0.0.1:11945

-The directory can be different of course, but (both) port numbers should be equal to your sibcoind's P2P listen port (1945 by default).
+The directory can be different of course, but (both) port numbers should be equal to your ilixomtestd's P2P listen port (1945 by default).

-	-externalip=X   You can tell sibcoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/sibcoin-service/hostname.
+	-externalip=X   You can tell ilixomtest about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/ilixomtest-service/hostname.
 Onion addresses are given
 	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).